bensonji5482/sep10-freedom-project/prep/presentation.md

 # Presentation Plan

 ## Hook:
-* What if there is a game that can devlop you mindset to a larger degree, well it would be the game of chess.
-This project explores the enduring appeal of chess and its evolution in the digital age.
+* Imagine a game that not only sharpens your mind but evolves with it—welcome to chess in the digital age.
+This project explores how the timeless game of strategy has adapted to modern technology, enhancing its impact on cognitive development and global reach.

 ## Product:
-* The website is designed to teach others about the fundamentals of chess, its unique strategies, and the technological advancements that continue to shape the game.
+* The website is designed to teach others about the fundamentals of chess, its unique strategies, and the digital advancements that continue to shape the game.

+* Features:
+Clear, easy-to-navigate layout
+Custom styling and design
+Interactive elements that make learning engaging

+* Tools Used:
+HTML & CSS for structure and design
+Bootstrap for interactivity
+GitHub Pages for deployment

 ## Process:
-* This was mainly developed using HTML, CSS, and Bootstrap, incorporating research on various chess platforms and innovations to provide a comprehensive learning experience.
+* This was mainly developed using HTML, CSS, Bootstrap, and using research on many chess platforms and innovations to provide a good learning experience.
+* I will use some of my aframe code snippets to show the process as well as some of the website's code.

 ## Conclusion:
-* Through creating "Chess World," I discovered how coding can bring the rich history and complexity of chess to life online, enhancing both my technical skills and appreciation for the game.
+* What I Learned:
+Web Development Skills: I improved my skills in HTML, CSS, and JavaScript, especially how to structure a site and style it cleanly.
+Problem-Solving: I faced challenges with layout and responsiveness, and I learned how to debug issues using developer tools.
+Project Planning: I learned how to break a big idea into smaller steps and stay organized during the building process.

 <!-- EXAMPLE